NitorCreations/nflow/README.md

 ## <a name="components"></a>Ok, I'm interested!

 For a more thorough getting started guide, configurations, license information etc. checkout the [nFlow wiki pages](https://github.com/NitorCreations/nflow/wiki)!
 You can also look into a short [slide deck](https://github.com/NitorCreations/nflow/raw/master/nflow-documentation/presentations/nflow_presentation.pdf).

+Discussion and questions are welcome to our forum [nflow-users](https://groups.google.com/forum/#!forum/nflow-users) in Google Groups.